Local pairing of Feynman histories in many-body Floquet models: Overview

 Here $\bra{\mathcal{B}_L}$ and $\ket{\mathcal{B}_R}$ are vectors encoding the boundary conditions at the left and right ends of the system, respectively.
 For independently and identically distributed gates the average SFF is determined by powers of the average transfer matrix $\overline{\mathcal{T}}(t)$,

 Fixing $t$ and taking the limit of large $L$, the average SFF is dominated by contributions from the leading eigenvalues of $\overline{\mathcal{T}}(t)$.
-We show that there are exactly $t$ leading eigenvalues, and we denote these by $\lambda(\omega,t)$, where $\omega$ is a $t$-valued symmetry label associated with time-periodicity.
+We show, for a system without time-reversal symmetry, that there are exactly $t$ leading eigenvalues, and we denote these by $\lambda(\omega,t)$, where $\omega$ is a $t$-valued symmetry label associated with time-periodicity.